JoelRLL19/mms142-groupI-2023/README.md

 like Pokemon Go, which lets players explore the real world, while the game's digital creatures are overlayed on top of the environment.
 Over the past few years, Android and iOS phones have been capable of running AR applications, and with each new iteration, they become increasingly potent due to significant investments in the technology, particularly by manufacturers like Apple (Zade, 2020).</p>
 <p>Lastly, there exists Spatial Augmented Reality (SAR) or projection mapping, which operates without handheld or head-mounted devices.
 SAR employs digital projectors to project visual content onto tangible objects.</p>
+<h2>Applying Bower and Christensen's Ideas to AR</h2>

-<p>Now, getting back to the three potential characteristics of disruptive technologies by Bower and Christensen (1995), let's relate them to Augmented Reality (AR) in a broader sense.</p>
+<p>Getting back to the three potential characteristics of disruptive technologies by Bower and Christensen (1995), let's relate them to Augmented Reality (AR) in a broader sense.</p>
 <p>•	Different Set of Attributes</p>
 <p>Considering the concept of AR, it facilitates interactive information interaction akin to real-world engagement but in a digital format.
 This proposition suggests novel elements, facets, and ways to generate value.
 However, these aspects are not ones that companies and consumers are accustomed to either selling or utilizing.
 Christensen (1997) described this as innovations that don't align with existing customer demands,